 Click here to see information about 2025 benefits

-Let’s be honest.
-The lingo around health insurance is confusing to most people.
-But, it’s important to understand some key terms so you can choose the medical plan that works best for you and makes the most of your coverage during the year.
+It’s important to understand some key terms so you can choose the medical plan that works best for you and so you fully understand what you’ll pay out of pocket.

-The health system wants all employees and their families to get the right healthcare services to be well – even if you are already healthy.
-That’s why the health system pays 100% for preventive care in both plans when you use health system or in-network providers.
+The health system pays 100% for preventive care in both plans when you use health system or in-network providers.

 A deductible is the amount you pay for the cost of healthcare services and prescriptions you receive before the health system begins to pay its share.
 Your deductible amount varies based on three factors: